Khrysis-aard/plugins/README.md

 Practice_all_or_list - Practice all or practice just things from lists you make.
 Keep up with only what you want to practice.

 wid plugin - keeps idnumbers for won and woff variables updated as you equip new weapons (only stores keep flagged weapons)

+Plugins with update scripts so far - Aoe_Atk_Manager, CycleCastSpells, Practice_all_or_list